Gregory94/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

 - [Yeast_Protein_Names.txt](<https://www.uniprot.org/docs/yeast>); includes all names for each gene including any aliases and different naming conventions.
 - Saccharomyces_cerevisiae.R64-1-1.99.gff3; includes for each gene the location in the genome.
-- [Cerevisiae_EssentialGenes_List_1](<https://rdrr.io/bioc/SLGI/man/essglist.html>); List of all essential genes.
+- Cerevisiae_AllEssentialGenes_List.txt; List of all essential genes.
-- [Cerevisiae_EssentialGenes_list_2](<http://www.essentialgene.org/>); List of all essential genes.
-This list and the previous list are very similar, but each of them contain some unique essential genes and to make sure as many essential genes are considered, both lists are used.

 The python scripts starts with loading the .bam file using pysam and determining some properties of the file, like the lengths and names of the chromosomes as used in the file and the number of mapped reads.
 After that, the script loops over all reads in each chromosome and gets the insertion location, orientation and length of the reads.